yukio708/gfarm-http-gateway/README.md

   - (Requirements and Prerequisites)
   - `Read and write permissions` for Actions is required
 - Auto `make freeze`, commit and push
+- ./requirements.txt may be updated/commited/pushed automatically on GitHub, so `git pull` on your working directory may be required after `git push`